AdamantiumCode/TurtleImage/README.md

  3. You can change drawing speed and pixel size in the file "main.py"

+ 4. You can also change start position on this file in variable "start_pos"

 # Python version

 I used python version 3.11.5